Posted on Saturday, June 14th, 2025 at 9:00 am

 - “Can we go over this insurance disability form together so I don’t miss anything important?”

 Avoid pressuring your doctor or asking them to “just sign it.”
-Most doctors want to help—but only if they believe your condition truly limits your ability to work.
+Most doctors want to help, but only if they believe your condition limits your ability to work.

 Professional Support for Your LTD Claim

-The doctor-patient relationship is central to any long-term disability claim, but getting the right documentation can be tough when you’re not sure what you need.
+The doctor-patient relationship is central to any long-term disability claim in Pennsylvania, but getting the right documentation can be tough when unsure what you need.
 Unfortunately, without clear, consistent medical evidence for LTD approval, insurers often deny legitimate claims.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.

 Contact Capitan Law by calling (267) 419-7888, and let us help you navigate the disability claim process.